Selfship Q&A

 How did you win your f/o’s heart?
 Was it easy?
 What’s their favorite thing about you, do you suppose?

 April never sought to attract Crystal Lake’s apex predator; it was completely unintentional.
 April only sought to find her beloved toy.
-Conditions aside, I feel it’s kind of a given that Jason most adores the fact that (to whatever extent) he sees himself in April.
+Conditions aside, I feel it’s kind of a given that Jason most adores the fact that he sees himself in April and, therefore, views her as an extension of himself.
 This possessiveness, however, goes much too far… He especially feels that, at her age, April is on the same or similar wavelength as him.
 She is small, easy to control, and poses no real threat to him.
 Jason might have a crush on the pretty girl the same way a boy her age might-perhaps a sort of very twisted puppy love.

 How does your f/o feel about PDA?

-As we have seen, Jason is quite forceful.
-He has never actively shown PDA.
+In canon, Jason has never actively shown PDA.
 Given his mental state, he doesn’t seem like the type to even bear any sort of comprehension of what is and isn’t appropriate-and, honestly, nor would he care.
 That being said, Jason is quite rough with April-like a child, he always wants his way.
 I would describe Jason’s treatment of April as about the same as a young child with a toy-rough, relentless, and “playful”.
+He doesn’t hesitate to grab and put his hands on her.

 What is your dynamic with your f/o?
 As many dynamic descriptions as you want here!

-Captive/captee, kidnapper/kidnappee, age gap, abuser/victim, and some Stockholm Syndrome.
+Captive/captee, age gap, abuser/victim, and some (very complicated) Stockholm Syndrome.

 What role do you play within your f/o’s villainy?
 A peer?
 An onlooker?
 Perhaps the one to try to stop them?
 What’ve you got?